GCCRC-dev/VelloziaMicrobiome/AmpliconData/amplicon_tutorial.md

 ## Step-by-Step Process

 ## Step 1: Quality Control with fastp
 This step performs quality control on paired-end sequences using fastp.
-It trims low-quality bases, removes adapters, and generates HTML and JSON reports for quality assessment.
+It trims low-quality bases, and removes adapters.

 ```
 fastp \